- How is thyroid cancer treated?

 To reduce the risk of side effects, doctors carefully figure out the exact dose needed and aim the beam as accurately as they can to hit the target.

-For more information about radiation therapy, see our document, Understanding Radiation Therapy: A Guide for Patients and Families.
+For more information about radiation therapy, see, Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 12/03/2012